DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/plugin-overview.md

 );
 ```

-Visualization plugins depend on the `TableView` one.
+Some visualization plugins extend the `TableView` one's functionality.
 That is why, they should follow it in the code as demonstrated in the following example:

 ```js
 import {